mrbrandao/codelife/README.md

 Hope you enjoy! :smiley:

-_Isca disclaims all copyright interest in the program “isca-cv.sh” (which build curriculum vitae as code) is written by Igor Brandao_
+_Isca disclaims all copyright interest in the program "isca-cv.sh" (which build curriculum vitae as code) is written by Igor Brandao_